ropensci/roweb3/content/blog/2025-07-23-news-july-2025/index.md

 Sharing a request by Heather Turner and Lluís Revilla.

 There is a new CRAN Task View [proposal](https://github.com/hturner/pkg-dev-ctv/blob/main/proposal.md) for "Package Development and Maintenance".
-The people behind it and the CRAN task View editorial team are looking for feedback.
-If creating a package and maintaining it is intimidating we are looking for your opinion (to avoid the ["curse of knowledge"](https://en.wikipedia.org/wiki/Curse_of_knowledge)):
+This task view lists and comments on packages useful for package development and maintenance.
+The authors and the CRAN task View editorial team are looking for feedback.
+In particular, they'd especially like your feedback if you're new to package development or find the idea of creating and maintaining a package intimidating (to avoid the ["curse of knowledge"](https://en.wikipedia.org/wiki/Curse_of_knowledge)).

+Regarding this task view, they'd like to know:

--   Does it have most of the information you need to accomplish all the steps till your package is released?
+-   Does it have most of the information you need to accomplish all the steps through development until your package is released?
--   Do you know which tools and package can help you maintain the package working ?
+-   Does this help you understand which tools and packages can help you maintain your package working ?
--   Is there any topic or step we missed or after reading the relevant section you still don't feel confident on how to do it?
+-   Is there any topic or step we missed?
+Or after reading the relevant topic section you still don't feel confident on how to do it?

 Read the [proposal](https://github.com/hturner/pkg-dev-ctv/blob/main/proposal.md).
-Please send your feedback directly in [the repository](https://github.com/hturner/pkg-dev-ctv/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) or send the feedback through private channels to [Lluís Revilla](https://llrs.dev) (email, Slack, ...)
+Please submit your feedback directly in [the repository](https://github.com/hturner/pkg-dev-ctv/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) or send the feedback through private channels to [Lluís Revilla](https://llrs.dev) (email, Slack, ...)

 ### Cache values with automatic pruning: the cachem package